devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 #### Integration Test (Driver Tests)

 Integration Test/Driver Tests run your entire application in a virtual machine or on a physical device.
-They can test user-journeys and complete use-case.
+They can test user-journeys and complete use-cases.
 They are very slow and *“prone to braking”*[\[73\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).

 ![Flutter Test Comparison](https://github.com/Fasust/flutter-guide/wiki//images/test-comp.PNG)